 Entry-level systems under $1000 will typically be the least accurate.
 Simulators in the $1500-$3000 range will be much more accurate, while simulators in the $4000-$10000 range will approach professional-level accuracy.

 Golf simulators (or launch monitors) that cost $10,000 or more will typically have the best accuracy in the industry.
-Two launch monitors considered to be the gold standard of accuracy are the GCQuad and FlightScope X3.
+Two launch monitors considered to be the gold standard of accuracy are the GCQuad (or QuadMAX) and FlightScope X3.

 Expensive, higher-end golf simulators tend to make the biggest difference when it comes to very short shots like pitches, chips and putts.
 Budget systems typically have trouble measuring these shots accurately and some don’t even read putts at all.